Fiscal Policy Speech by Minister of Finance

 - Next, I will explain the revenue side of the budget.

-Government bond issues will decrease 4,292 billion yen from the initial budget for FY2000 to 28,318 billion yen.
+Government bond issues will increase 1.56 trillion yen from the initial budget for FY1999 to 32.61 trillion yen.
 As for deficit-financing government bond issues, we will submit a necessary bill separately to the Diet for deliberation.

 - Next, I will explain the major expenditures.

-As for expenditures on education and science, we are promoting measures, such as those aimed at the establishment of an environment for educational reform such as the implementation small-class education, etc., the improvement of higher education and academic studies, and the promotion of science and technology by increasing competitive funding, with the aim of establishing a creative and vital nation.
+As for expenditures on education and science, we are promoting measures, such as those aimed at the improvement of the educational environment, overall improved standards across the board in the field of higher education and academic studies, and the promotion of science and technology focused on creative and basic research, with the aim of establishing a creative and vital nation.

-As for expenditures for energy measures, we are steadily implementing a comprehensive energy policy, including measures to counter the problem of global warming.
+As for expenditures for energy measures, we will steadily implement a comprehensive energy policy which will attach importance on measures to counter the problem of global warming.

-This is the outline of the draft budget for FY2001.
+This is the outline of the draft budget for FY2000.

-I ask you to deliberate on the draft budget along with the related bills and promptly give your approval.
+I ask of you to deliberate the draft budget along with therelated bills and promptly give your approval.